United States Army Counterintelligence Command: History

-Prior to World War I, the U.S. military had no standing counterintelligence services, requiring the use of other elements to conduct counterintelligence activities, such as the Culper Spy Ring during the American Revolution, and by Allan Pinkerton and his private detectives during the U.S. Civil War.
+Prior to World War I, the U.S. military had no standing counterintelligence services, requiring the use of other elements to conduct counterintelligence activities, such as founding father John Jay's Committee for Detecting and Defeating Conspiracies and the Culper Spy Ring during the American Revolution, and by Allan Pinkerton and his private detectives during the U.S. Civil War.

 ACI was formed as a standing CI service in 1917 during World War I, as the Corps of Intelligence Police (CIP) under the newly created Military Intelligence Division commanded by Colonel Ralph Van Deman following a request to the Chief of Staff of the Army by the American Expeditionary Forces (AEF) G-2, Major Dennis Nolan.

 Nolan requested 50 men with police/investigative experience to assist British and French counter-espionage efforts at French ports and on the front lines.
 Both requests were approved the following month and the CIP became the first official recognition of the counterintelligence discipline in the U.S. Army.
 The first 50 CIP special agents arrived in France in November 1917.
 Two months later, the AEF received authorization to recruit another 700 agents from units already overseas.
 However, by the armistice in November 1918, the CIP had only reached a strength of 418 agents.

 CIP agents provided security for ports in France, England and Scotland; 400 miles of frontier along the borders with Spain and Italy; 31 supply depots; and seven leave centers.
 They worked undercover as laborers and interpreters to detect enemy agents circulating among U.S. troops.
 They also warned Soldiers about the consequences of "loose talk" and investigated suspicious behavior or cases of possible sabotage.
 CIP agents investigated thousands of cases and neutralized hundreds of suspected enemy agents through conviction, internment, or expulsion from the war zone.
 Additionally, some CIP agents worked "Special Projects" in the Counter Espionage Section of the AEF G-2 while also providing security for traveling VIPs and, at times, served as Gen. John Pershing's bodyguards.

 The secret nature of much of the CIP's work meant that their successes often went unrecognized.
 Rank disparity often also became an issue when agents interviewed senior officers or interacted with Allied counterintelligence personnel.
 Finally, the word "police" in the organization's title led to CIP investigations of more criminal activities, much to the consternation of the Military Police.